dromerosalem/project-4/README.md

  - I big successes was at the really begining of the project when doing the data modeling we had a clear idea of what we wanted to build so at the moment to make the MVC we did it in a fast and efficient manner.

+ ## Lessons Learned

+- Working with Django in order to build our own API was something that I really enjoyed, buidling the data modeling and work with the relationships between them.
+I understood with that project how powerfull Python it is and in particular the Django framework what I found it user friendly and clear enough when bulding our model schemmas.

+- Passing the state from one component to the other is something I was not expecting to do and I will add it to my skill belt for the future when working with React Components.

+- React Hooks was one of the newest tech we had the chance to try.
+I used in one of the commponents `Profile.js`  to get use to it.